elninotech/uppload/content/blog/introducing-uppload-v2.md

 ### A-la-carte plugins

 In Uppload v1, you could use a CDN to get start quickly, but the build would include all 4 features (drag-and-drop, camera, import from URL/Facebook/Instagram, and crop); there was no way of choosing which features to keep.
 With Uppload v2's a-la-carte plugins, you're in charge of your bundle.
-Simple select which effects and services you want to include, and treeshake the rest with our [`Uppload.use`](https://uppload.js.org/treeshaking) function.
+Simply select which effects and services you want to include, and treeshake the rest with our [`Uppload.use`](/treeshaking) function.

 ### 20+ services

-Apart from Uppload v1's signature drag-and-drop file uploader, camera, and import from URL/Facebook/Instagram, Uppload v2 supports several other services.
-For example, users can now import pictures from popular free image repositories like Unsplash and Pexels without having to worry about the license.
-Similarly, we also support importing from several more web services, like GIPHY, Flickr, Pinterest, Twitter, and more, and with added utilities like taking a webpage screnshot.
+Apart from Uppload v1's signature [drag-and-drop file uploader](services/local), [camera](/services/camera), and import from URL/Facebook/Instagram services, Uppload v2 supports several other new ways to select photos.
+For example, users can now import pictures from popular free image repositories like [Unsplash and Pexels](/services/search-for-images) without having to worry about the license.
+Similarly, we also support importing from several more [web services](/services/import-from-web-service), like GIPHY, Flickr, Pinterest, Twitter, and more, and with added utilities like taking a webpage screnshot.

 ### 10+ effects

 What made Uppload v1 great was that it was end-to-end, meaning that users could take a picture from their camera, crop it to square, and upload it -- all from within the plugin.
-With Uppload v2, we've taken this a step further by introducing over 10 new effects apart from cropping, like rotation, flipping, and adjusting filters like brightness, contrast, saturation, and more.
+With Uppload v2, we've taken this a step further by introducing over 10 new effects apart from [cropping](https://uppload.js.org/effects/crop), like rotation, flipping, and [adjusting filters](https://uppload.js.org/effects/filter) like brightness, contrast, saturation, and more.

 ### Comprehensive documentation